Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Type Kashiwara-Nakashima tableaux and jeu de taquin

 Let $T$ be a skew tableau with all of its columns admissible.
 The \emph{split form} of a skew tableau $T$, $spl(T)$, is the skew tableau obtained after replacing each column $C$ of $T$ by the two columns $\ell C\,rC$.
 The tableau $spl(T)$ has double the amount of columns of $T$.

 A semistandard skew tableau $T$ is a \emph{Kashiwara-Nakashima (KN) skew tableau} if its split form is a semistandard skew tableau.
 We define $\mathcal{KN}(\mu/\nu, n)$ to be the set of all KN tableaux of shape $\mu/\nu$ in the alphabet $[\pm n]$.
-When $\nu=0$, we obtain $\mathcal{KN}(\mu, n)$.
-The weight of $T$ is a vector whose $i$-th entry is the number of $i$'s minus the number of $\overline{i}$.
+When $\nu=0$, we obtain $\mathcal{KN}(\mu, n)$. { If $T$ is a skew KN tableau, the \emph{column reading} of $T$, $cr(T)$, is the word read in $T$ in the Chinese/Japanese way, column reading top to bottom and right to left.
+The \emph{length} of ${w}$ is the total number of letters in ${w}$.
+The weight of a KN tableau $T$ is the vector $\text{wt}( T):=\text{wt}(cr(T))$ in $\Z^n$ whose $i$-th entry is the number of $i$'s minus the number of $\overline{i}$ for $i\in [n]$ (see \S \ref{sec:tensor}). }